AshleyHenry15/content-switcher/README.md

 ## Limitations

-- **Table of Contents**: If you want to hide headings from the table of contents, you can manually add the `{.unlisted}` class to headings inside content-switcher blocks.
-This prevents the TOC from showing headings that aren't currently visible when switching between versions.
+- **Table of Contents**: Headings inside content-switcher blocks do not behave as expected in the table of contents.
+Quarto's TOC system cannot dynamically update to show only the currently visible version's headings. **You should always add `{.unlisted}` to headings inside content-switcher blocks** to prevent the TOC from displaying headings for all versions simultaneously, which creates a confusing user experience.

 - **Search Indexing**: Quarto's search feature only creates separate search entries for **level 2 headings (`##`)** and above.
 Level 3 headings (`###`) and below are included in their parent section's searchable text but won't appear as separate search results.